sebelga/portfolio_tracker_website/documentation/docs/faq.md

 ## How do I report bugs or request features?

 Contact support via the add-on's help menu.
-For bugs, provide your temporary user key, which you can find through the menu "Troubleshooting / Show temporary user key", along with as many details as possible of what you were doing and the error messages.
+For bugs, provide your temporary user key, which you can find through the menu "Troubleshooting / Show App information", along with as many details as possible of what you were doing and the error messages.